fork-the-planet/ml-acn-embed/doc/fe_am/train_mono_dnn.md

 $ACN/fe_am/hmm/check_pdf_mapping_is_identity.py $WORK/kaldi-data-pi-mono/trans.txt
 ```

-For each node, compute the alignments over the training and development data:
+For each node, compute the alignments over the training and cross-validation data:

 ```commandline
 for DTYPE in cv tra; do